-With support from the Alfred P. Sloan Foundation, the American Mathematical Society (AMS), along with the American Statistical Association (ASA), Association for Computing Machinery (ACM), Institute of Mathematical Statistics (IMS), Mathematical Association of America (MAA) and the Society for Industrial and Applied Mathematics (SIAM) will sponsor three AAAS Science and Technology Policy Fellows in the federal government in each of the next two years.
+With support from the Alfred P. Sloan Foundation, the American Mathematical Society (AMS), along with the American Statistical Association (ASA), Association for Computing Machinery (ACM), Institute of Mathematical Statistics (IMS), Mathematical Association of America (MAA) and the Society for Industrial and Applied Mathematics (SIAM) will sponsor AAAS Science and Technology Policy Fellows in the federal government this year.

-Fellows will serve one year in a federal agency or on the staff of a Congress member or on a congressional committee beginning in September each year, assisting in legislative and policy areas that require scientific and technical input.
+Fellows will serve one year in a federal agency or on the staff of a Congress member or on a congressional committee beginning in September 2020, assisting in legislative and policy areas that require scientific and technical input.

-Eligible applicants are invited to apply for the 2019-20 AMS/ASA/ACM/IMS/MAA/SIAM Science & Technology Policy Fellowships.
-Individuals who are U.S. citizens, have a Ph.D. in mathematics, statistics, data science or a closely related field should apply HERE .
+Eligible applicants are invited to apply for the 2020-21 AMS/ASA/ACM/IMS/MAA/SIAM Science & Technology Policy Fellowships.
+Individuals who are U.S. citizens, have a Ph.D. in mathematics, statistics, data science or a closely related field should APPLY HERE.

 The selection committee will choose the Fellows.
 The evaluation criteria are available here.